MarkMurphy/user-api/README.md

 I've added a bit of documentation to that as well so it should hopefully be pretty easy to find your way around the api endpints.

+#### Authentication

+All endpoints excepts for `POST /auth/token` and `POST /users` require authentication via a Bearer JWT access token.

+After you create the first user, you can obtain an access token by sending a POST request with your credentials to the `POST /auth/token` endpoint.

+If you're using Postman, it will automatically store the access token from the response in a variable and attach it to all endpoints requiring it via an Authorization header.

 ## Test

 Tests are a little light at the moment 🙉